AliKiyak/esportsfrontend/README.md

 ## Description

-The frontend of our Esport appliaction running in angular.
+The frontend of our Esport application running in angular.

 ## Visuals